qooxdoo/qooxdoo/qooxdoo/documentation/manual/source/pages/mobile/tutorial.rst

 application by opening the ``source/index.html`` file in your Chrome / Safari browser.
 You should see a page “Page 1” with a button “Next Page”.
 When you click on the button, the next page “Page 2”, with a “Back” button in the upper left corner, is displayed.

 Congratulations, you have just created your first qooxdoo mobile application!

 Creating your first Page
 ~~~~~~~~~~~~~~~~~~~~~~~~

 In this section we will create two pages, one page for entering the
 username whose tweets should be shown and another page for displaying
 the tweets.

 But first of all we have to define what a page is:

-Page:
     *A page is a widget which provides a screen with which users can
     interact in order to do something.
 Most times a page provides a
     single task or a group of related tasks.
 A qooxdoo mobile